(540) 667-2606 | email@example.com

 With that fact in mind, here’s a quick refresher on existing agency laws, some common scenarios, and a preview of upcoming changes.

-For full information on this topic visit VAR's site at:
+For full information on this topic visit Virginia Realtor's site at:

 Use of the Term REALTOR® with a Member's Name